Congressional Row, in the U.S. House of Representatives (detail), Collection of the U.S. House of Representatives

 , a South Carolina Democrat, gaveled furiously for order and then instructed Sergeant-at-Arms Adam J. Glossbrenner

 to arrest noncompliant Members.
-Wading into the “combatants,” Glossbrenner held the House Mace high to restore order; no one complied.
+Wading into the “combatants,” Glossbrenner held the House Mace high to restore order.
 Wisconsin Republicans John “Bowie Knife” Potter

 and Cadwallader Washburn